 What people often don’t learn is why the team holds a daily scrum.
 If team members don’t understand the purpose, it’s very easy for the daily scrum to devolve into a meaningless status meeting, where each team member walks away wondering why they just wasted 15 minutes of their day.
 Read the full article…

 I recently facilitated a software development group’s transition from component scrum teams to feature scrum teams.
 The new structure reduces cross-team dependencies, which had been causing significant delays in shipping new features.
-Over the course of a day, we dissolved the existing component teams, groomed a shared product backlog, created a shared definition of done, self-organized into new teams, and held LeSS-style sprint planning meetings.
+Over the course of a day, we dissolved the existing component teams, refined a shared product backlog, created a shared definition of done, self-organized into new teams, and held LeSS-style sprint planning meetings.
 The excellent work everyone did left me in awe, and I felt honored to have the opportunity to facilitate the day.
 The participants left energized and excited for their new adventure.

 What follows is a description of how we structured a one-day event to transition the participants from being members of component teams to being members of feature teams.
 Read the full article…